doomsquadairsoft/d3vice-controlpoint-xbee/README.md

 ## XBee

+### Setup

+To connect to the XBee, a [SparkFun FTDI Basic Breakout 3.3v](https://www.sparkfun.com/products/9873) is used along with an [Adafruit XBee Adapter kit v1.1](https://www.adafruit.com/product/126).
+As my Adafruit XBee adapter kit v1.1 is discontinued, the replacment seems to be Adafruit's [USB XBee Adapter](https://www.adafruit.com/product/247) which I haven't tested but should do the trick.
+A separate FTDI chip isn't necessary with that new model.

+XCTU is the program for configuring XBee modules.
+It is cross-platform.

+57600 baudrate

+#### XCTU Troubleshooting

+Make sure if using it on linux, you add yourself to the `dialout` group.
+Example: `sudo usermod -a -G dialout chris`

+Make sure Arduino IDE is closed when working with XCTU.
+Radio discovery can be finnicky, but it works when it works.

+XCTU's download links on Digi's website are usually broken.
+Find the filename from the [download page](https://www.digi.com/products/xbee-rf-solutions/xctu-software/xctu#productsupport-drivers), then manually browse their [ftp server](ftp://ftp1.digi.com/support/utilities/) for the correct version of XCTU.

+If you can't get XCTU to communicate with your XBee, the rule of thumb is keep trying.
+It doesn't always work the first or second time.
+Try the different connection methods as well, from discovery to manually entering XBee serial/USB configuration.

 ### Power

 The XBee is very sensitive when it comes to power.
 It needs as close to 3.3V as possible.
 When using USB, the Fio gives it a clean 3.285V.
 3.296 was acheived using the buck converter regulator and that seemed to do the trick.
 If you are attempting to remotely program the XBee using X-CTU, and the read process seems slow, it may be that the XBee is crashing when it tries to pull power.
 Check voltages and try again.